MohamedMassoud/Android-Gamepad-To-PC/README.md

 # Wired-Gamepad-To-Wireless
 - This project is about a system that turns cheap wired gamepads into wireless ones.

+**Why would you need this?**

+1- Wired controllers are cheap, now you can make them become wireless!

+2- The wireless range is as huge as your routers range, obstacles are not that critical now!

+3- Got a Bluetooth wireless controller but your PC doesn't support Bluetooth, No problem!

 **Steps**

 1- Download vJoy and install its drivers.